Japanification: Reasons

 As more and more people became interested in Japanese society, the numbers of students and individuals learning the Japanese language increased.
 At its height of popularity there was a 10.3% increase in Japanese language enrollments in U.S. colleges and universities between 2006 and 2009, 66,605 in 2006 to 73,434 in 2009.
 The Japan Foundation reported a record high of 1.48 million applications for the Japanese Language Proficiency Test (JLPT) in 2023, with overseas applications exceeding 1 million for the first time, likely due to the easing of COVID restrictions.

-This temporary increase in Japanese language learners in the early years of the 21st century was unusual given Japan's economic gloom and turmoil in the last two decades, but it could be explained by the rising popularity of manga and anime around 2009.
+This increase in Japanese language learners in the early years of the 21st century could be considered unusual given Japan's relative economic stagnation in the last few decades, but may in part be explained by the rising global popularity of Japanese pop culture during that same time period.
 Manga and anime were seen by some as a leading factor in reasons why the number of Japanese language learners was increasing, "Over 50% of Japanese language learners surveyed by the Japan Foundation in 2009 cited wanting to learn how to read manga and anime as a key reason for studying Japanese."
 As of 2014, many believe the global popularity of Japanese manga and anime is in decline.
 Some praise the 10% of high quality manga and anime for its initial popularity, and blame its recent decline in popularity on the 90% of low quality material that has been released in recent years.
 Another possible reason for the decline in sales could be the increase in "scanlations", which are described in a statement by Japan's Digital Comic Association: "The 36 publishers in Japan's Digital Comic Association and several American publishers are forming a coalition to combat the "rampant and growing problem" of scanlations — illicit digital copies of manga either translated by fans or scanned directly from legitimate English releases".